edgio-docs/edgio-docs/src/guides/v7/performance/experiments.md

 <Callout type="important">

   {{ PRODUCT }} does not currently add this header to requests processed by Edge Functions.
-However, this header will be added to requests forwarded to Edge Functions in the future.
+However, we plan on adding this header to requests forwarded to Edge Functions in the future.

 </Callout>